mikeym88/groovy-ms-sql-connection-script/readme.md

-# Groovy MS SQL Connection Script
+# SoapUI: Setting up a Groovy MS SQL Connection Script

 This groovy script for SoapUI Pro/ReadyAPI! that connects to an Microsoft MS SQL Server.